nohns/semesterproject4/README.md

 How to run the application:
--Navigate to backend/cmd and type "go run main.go" in your terminal -Navigate to frontend and type "npm install" followed by "npm run dev" -Navigate to BeveragePaymentApi and type "docker compose -f "docker-compose.yaml" up -d --build"
+-Navigate to backend/cmd and type "go run main.go" in your terminal -Navigate to frontend and type "npm install" followed by "npm run dev" -Navigate to BeveragePaymentApi/BeveragePaymentApi and type "docker compose -f "docker-compose.yml" up -d --build"
     (Remember to have Docker open :))